-- scrutinising plans for orderly succession of appointments to senior management both within the Authority and the chief officer team and the Authority membership, in order to maintain an appropriate balance of skills and experience; - scrutinising systems for identifying and developing leadership and high potential; - ensuring the pay strategy remains effective in attracting and retaining a highquality workforce. - reviewing and approving annual pay claims for officers and staff. - acting on behalf of the Authority to make the appointment of chief officers and equivalent appointments jointly with the Chief Constable, excluding the Chief Executive and Chief Financial Officer the Authority which are A&RC appointments only.
-This includes approval of recruitment processes, remuneration packages and contracts of employment. - acting on behalf of the Authority, working with the Chief Constable, to make chief officer temporary and acting appointments expected to last beyond 6 months. - acting on behalf of the Authority, working with the Chief Constable, to agree chief officer secondments to and from the force expected to last beyond 6 months. - To consider and approve packages on termination for employees of chief officer rank or equivalent in both BTP and BTPA.
-This includes for example discretionary awards and payments, discretionary pension enhancements and ex gratia payments. - To have due regard, in exercising the Committee's responsibilities, to equal opportunities and the requirements of equalities legislation.
+- Orderly succession of senior appointments both within the BTPA Executive and the BTP Chief Officer team, in order to maintain an appropriate balance of skills and experience; - acting on behalf of the Authority and seeking Secretary of State approval where required, make the appointment of BTP Chief Officers and the Chief Executive and Chief Financial Officer.
+This includes approval of recruitment processes, remuneration packages and contracts of employment; - acting on behalf of the Authority, working with the Chief Constable, to agree Chief Officer secondments to and from BTP and temporary promotions expected to last beyond 6 months; - to consider and approve packages on termination for employees of Chief Officer rank and in respect of senior positions in the BTPA Executive.
+This includes discretionary awards and payments, discretionary pension enhancements and ex gratia payments. - To review and approve any recommendations made by the People and Culture